apache/geode/gemfire-spark-connector/doc/6_save_rdd.md

 2   | two
 ```

-Note that GemFire regions require unique keys, so if the pair RDD
+Note that Geode regions require unique keys, so if the pair RDD
 contains duplicated keys, those pairs with the same key are overwriting
 each other, and only one of them appears in the final dataset.

-### Save RDD[T] to GemFire
+### Save RDD[T] to Geode
-To save non-pair RDD to GemFire, a function (`f: T => K`) that creates keys
+To save non-pair RDD to Geode, a function (`f: T => K`) that creates keys
 from elements of RDD, and is used to convert RDD element `T` to pair `(f(T), T)`,
-then the pair is save to GemFire.
+then the pair is save to Geode.

 ```
 val data2 = Array("a","ab","abc")